fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)

-To include a theme to your chart, include its corresponding JavaScript file in your HTML page as shown in the code below:
+To add a theme to your chart, include its corresponding JavaScript file in your HTML page as shown in the code below:

 ```HTML
 <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>